quartznet/quartznet/documentation/quartz-2.x/quick-start.md

 Once you obtain a scheduler using StdSchedulerFactory.GetDefaultScheduler(), your application will not terminate by default until you call scheduler.Shutdown(), because there will be active threads (non-daemon threads).

-No running the program will not show anything.
+Now running the program will not show anything.
 When 10 seconds have passed the program will just terminate.
 Lets add some logging to console.

 ## Adding logging